uk000/goto/README.md

 ./goto
 ```

-One the server is up and running, rest of the interactions and configurations are done purely via REST APIs.
+Once the server is up and running, rest of the interactions and configurations are done purely via REST APIs.

 Let's look at the APIs for server features.